Time Sharing (novel)

-Time Sharing is a 1986 novel by Richard Krawiec, published by Viking Press.
-Taking place in Philadelphia, its main characters are Artie, a purse-snatcher, and Jolene, a single mother.
+Time Sharing is a 1986 novel by the American author Richard Krawiec, published by Viking Press.
+Taking place in Boston, its main characters are Artie, a purse-snatcher, and Jolene, a single mother.
 Artie hopes that by pretending to befriend Jolene he can profit from her.
 Jolene tries to see good in Artie and hopes he can act as a father for her son, Dandy.
 In time, Artie genuinely cares for Jolene.
 The novel ends moments after Artie accidentally shoots a cashier in a holdup.
 As he waits to be apprehended, Artie feels no remorse for shooting the cashier, but he grieves over the impending loss of his relationship with Jolene.

-Another novel by Richard Krawiec is Faith In What?.
+Background and publication

+The novel was published on February 1, 1986, by Viking Press.

+Reception

+The novel was praised by Publishers Weekly, particularly Krawiec's portrayal of Artie and Jolene.
+It received a mixed review from Kirkus Reviews, which described the novel as "caught somewhere between belly-laughing satire and a more humanitarian concern", although Krawiec was praised as a talented author.
+Time Sharing is a tragicomic.